rqwa/nittygriddy/README.rst

 Contributors
 ============

-I am very happy that others also seem to find nittygriddy useful!
-Some of these great people even send in some Pull Requests to fix some bugs or to add new features.
-Big thanks to:
+nittygriddy was originally created and developed by Christian Bourjau.
+In addition other users who find nittygriddy useful fix some bugs and add new features.
+Big thanks to all of them:

   - `Christian Bourjau (original author) <https://github.com/cbourjau>`_
   - `Maximiliano Puccio <https://github.com/mpuccio>`_